DnD 5e - Barbarian Subclass Breakdown

 - : If you don't have other melee allies, or if your party has trouble handling crowds of enemies, this is a good option.
 However, the damage is small and still consumes your Bonus Action, so if you need to use your Bonus Action for something else on a turn don't feel like you're giving up a whole bunch of damage.

-- : Single-target damage, and the average damage isn't much better than the damage from Desert.
+- : Single-target damage, and the average damage isn't much better than the damage from Desert but still allows a saving throw.
 If you have another melee ally who might get hurt when you activate Desert but you still want more damage output, this is fine.

 - : This can affect you and any number of allies in the 10-foot aura.
-Start every encounter within 10 feet of your allies and you'll always have temporary hit points.
-The ability to renew them as a bonus action means that you can consistently pad your own hit points while you're up front taking damage.
+Start every encounter within 10 feet of your allies and you'll always go into combat with temporary hit points.
+The ability to renew them as a Bonus Action means that you can consistently pad your own hit points while you're up front taking damage.
 On rounds where you've still got temporary hit points, you can use your Bonus Action for something else, but don't take that as a good reason to consider two-weapon fighting or Polearm Master.

 - : Fire damage is one of the most common damage types.